 As you work on your policy, we recommend you consult the ALA Guidelines for Library Policies.
 The ALA stands firmly against book censorship—even for children.
 Restricted access violates patrons’ rights to intellectual freedom and their First Amendment rights.

-- Isn’t this legislation just penalizing the libraries rather than the censors?
+- Won't the law penalize the libraries rather than the censors?

 There isn’t really a way to penalize censors, and this law should be easy for libraries to follow!
 Many libraries already comply with the stated minimums.
 They adopt the ALA standard and base their collections development policy on it—even some of our smallest and most rural libraries.
 If you don’t have a policy like this in place, we can help!
 Contact one of our membership professionals to learn more.

 We also want to stress that the intent of the law is to support libraries as they come up against the many groups supporting censorship, defunding libraries, and criminalizing librarians’ providing access to materials.
-So, rather than act as an actual penalty, HB 2789 would help libraries stand up to censors.
-If the bill passes, it will give you firm legal grounds to reject any attempt to ban books.
+So, rather than act as an actual penalty, PA 103-0100 will help libraries stand up to censors.
+Once the law takes effect, it will give you firm legal grounds to reject any attempt to ban books.

 - Why is it so important that my library write this policy?